6thquake/react-material/docs/src/pages/layout/basics/basics.md

 ### Breakpoints

 For optimal user experience, material design interfaces need to be able to adapt their layout at various breakpoints.
-Material-UI uses a **simplified** implementation of the original [specification](https://material.io/guidelines/layout/responsive-ui.html#responsive-ui-breakpoints).
+React-Material uses a **simplified** implementation of the original [specification](https://material.io/guidelines/layout/responsive-ui.html#responsive-ui-breakpoints).

 Each breakpoint matches with a *fixed* screen width:
 - **xs**, extra-small: 0px or larger